- Types for all API responses and payloads

 Login and connect project

 Before we proceed, we need to open our current project directory in the terminal.
-It is wherever you have your package.json
+It is wherever you have yourpackage.json

 file.